Kennewick, Washington: Economy

 A retail building in downtown Kennewick.

 Kennewick's economy is closely tied to the rest of the Tri-Cities and is heavily influenced by the Hanford Site and the national laboratory.
 The agriculture and healthcare industries also employ many residents.
 It has developed to become the retail hub of the Tri-Cities and hosts the only mall in the area—Columbia Center Mall.
 As such, Kennewick draws in shoppers from a significant portion of southeast Washington and northeast Oregon.
 Aside from the commercial area around the mall, the other significant retail districts include the historic downtown area and the newly developed Southridge district.

 Many agricultural commodities are grown near Kennewick, and many of these pass through the city to be processed and/or transported to other markets for consumption.
-Boise, Idaho-based Lamb Weston, a division of ConAgra Foods, has corporate offices in Kennewick and Tyson Foods does processing in town.
+Lamb Weston, headquartered in Eagle, Idaho, a division of ConAgra Foods, has corporate offices in Kennewick and Tyson Foods does processing in town.
 Volcanic ash is mixed in with the rich soil of the region, creating ideal growing conditions for numerous crops.
 Irrigation enhanced the region through further diversification of agricultural products coming from the Columbia Basin to include vineyards and a variety of vegetables and tree fruit.
 In higher elevations, like much of the Horse Heaven Hills, there is no access to irrigation water, limiting agricultural activities in that area to ranching and growing wheat.

 The region is experiencing consistent job growth, which is creating a large population boom.
 Home prices have increased by about 10% annually in Kennewick for the past several years, with slower increases having occurred before 2016.
 Despite this growth, unemployment remained above both the national and state averages in 2020.
 Recently, industrial growth in Hermiston and at the Port of Morrow in Boardman has led to an increase in the number of Kennewick residents who commute to those areas for work.
 This is further enhanced by a housing shortage in northeast Oregon.